Small Business HQ

 Salesforce offers endless possibilities for large-scale enterprises, specifically those with complex needs and ERP systems.

 Despite being so powerful, Salesforce might not always be the best investment.
-There are cases, for example, when Salesforce implementations cost multiple times over the estimated costs.
+There are cases, for example, when Salesforce implementations cost multiple times more than the estimated costs.

 Should you go for it?